jsrn/jsrn.github.io/best.md

 <h2 id="fantasy">Books (Fantasy)</h2>

-1. The Lies of Locke Lamora - Rip-roaring fantasy adventure
+1. The Lies of Locke Lamora - Scott Lynch (Rip-roaring fantasy adventure)
 1. The Song of Achilles - Madeleine Miller (MY HEART)
+1. Mistborn (series) - Brandon Sanderson
 1. Magician - Raymond Feist (dunno if it's that good, but it was the right book at the right time, and sent me down a long path of reading most of the series)

 <h2 id="general-fiction">Books (General Fiction)</h2>